How The Pandemic Killed Small Talk & Made Us All Radically Honest

 Living through a pandemic has changed us.
-Now, we’re more cautious of germs, washing our hands rigorously and monitoring any off-kilter symptoms like coughing or a fever.
-Face masks and elbow bumps have become the new norm, and we’ll never look at a public water fountain the same way again.
-But many of us are also experiencing another, more subtle side effect: word vomit.
+Now, we’re more cautious of germs, washing our hands rigorously and monitoring any off-kilter symptoms like coughing or fever.
+Face masks and elbow bumps have become normalised.
+We’ll never look at a public water fountain the same way again.
+And many of us are also experiencing another, more subtle side effect: word vomit.

-“I can't stop telling people about my nonexistent sex life and how my partner and I are seeing a nonviolent communication coach,” Jenny Pritchett, author of You Look Tired: An Excruciatingly Honest Guide to New Parenthood, tells Refinery29.
-“I'm a bit of an oversharer, to begin with, but right now, I have no gate.”

 Advertisement